-The ROC remains open to assist registered organisations
+The ROC is open to assist registered organisations

-The ROC understands that the current COVID-19 pandemic presents significant challenges for registered organisations, their branches and their members.
+The ROC understands that the ongoing COVID-19 pandemic may present significant challenges for registered organisations, their branches and their members.
 We are committed to continuing to work constructively and pragmatically with the organisations we regulate, mindful that they are likely to encounter difficulties in complying with their regulatory obligations due to the impact of COVID-19.

 The ROC remains available to help organisations that need advice and assistance about their compliance obligations such as: